ArweaveTeam/docs.arweave.org-info/wallets/wallet-faq.md

   </tbody>
 </table>

+## **Why is it recommended to use an Arweave wallet?**

+Wallets securely store your private keys and provide a bridge-like interface for dApps to sign transactions and other data with your approval.
+This protects your AR tokens from malicious applications, by preventing them from draining your wallet or signing a message without your consent.

+## **How do I use an Arweave wallet?**

+You can find the guides for each wallet above, by clicking on the links.

+## **Can I use these wallets as a cold wallet?**

+Yes, you can use most of the wallets available for Arweave to generate cold wallets.
+You can find a step by step guide for this [here](./generating-cold-wallet.md).

+**\* Please make sure to keep multiple copies of your wallet key file in secure locations, as we cannot help you to recover your wallet if you lose it \***

 ## **Are AR tokens compatible with any hardware wallets?**

-We are almost there! arweave.app has done the initial client integration but full support is pending an upcoming ledger release.
+We are almost there!
+Both Ledger and Keystone are working on integrating Arweave into their services. arweave.app has done the initial client integration but full support is pending an upcoming ledger release.

 ## **Can I send AR tokens to MyEtherWallet/another third party wallet or an ETH address?**